Meal-Plans at WOU

 Now let’s say, only $200 of those “dining dollars” was actually spent during Fall Term.
 The remaining balance of $250 will roll into Winter term for this student.
 That means that the remaining balance of $250, PLUS a NEW meal plan #1 – an additional $450 will roll into this account for Winter Term, giving this student a balance of $700 to spend for food for Winter Term.

 At this point there needs to be a conversation.
 Clearly, this student is not eating enough to use up their meal plan dollars.
 WHY?
-With the exception of housing where cooking facilities are provided within each unit, such as the Arbor Park apartments, state regulation prevents WOU from housing students with no meal plan.
+With the exception of living in campus housing where cooking facilities are provided within each unit, such as the Arbor Park apartments, state regulation prevents WOU from housing students with no meal plan.
 As such, a petitioned request to not have a meal plan must be denied.
-See some possible scenarios and suggestions to use meal plan balances below.

-Regardless of the reason for un-used meal plan balances, each student is responsible for tracking their meal plan.
+Regardless of the reason for un-used meal plan balances, each student is responsible for tracking their meal plan – and changing the meal plan if that is indicated.
 Remember, these meal plans are like pre-paid meals for a conference, a forwarded balance for un-eaten meals is never refunded if you move off campus or leave WOU mid-year.
 See below for information regarding Meal Plan usage by week to see that meal dollars are optimally used each term and throughout the year.

 If you have any questions about meal balances during or at the end of the academic school year, email Campus Dining – firstname.lastname@example.org or visit our campus dining office at the South Sister Annex.